-Also, if you can, look at the web companies work and also talk with some of their clients to see how happy they are with the service provided.
+Also, if you can, look at the web company's work and also talk with some of their clients to see how happy they are with the service provided.

 You may also like to check if they do the work locally or use outsourcers overseas.
 It's good to know what you're getting and sometimes with outsourcing communication errors occur and it can delay your project or lead to not getting what you wanted.

-To get a decent professional to create your site you are looking at between $3,000 and $5,000 (ex GST) for a staight forward site that will look good and be an effective marketing tool for your business.
+To get a decent web design specialist to create your site you are looking at between $3,000 and $5,000 (ex GST) for a straight forward site that will look good and be an effective marketing tool for your business.

 If you want to sell through the site then you need eCommerce capability and this can easily double the cost it just depends on the complexity and number of items you're selling.

 Prices for websites vary a lot.
 There are even DIY websites building options though most of those websites never end up getting finished and can look very unprofessional for one of your business's most important assets.